hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 ### 3. User registration on Keycloak

 There are multiple ways to complete this step.
-The goal is to ensure the user is registered on Keycloak.
+The goal is to ensure the user has registered on Keycloak.
 Keycloak offers great flexibility, allowing users to self-register, connect to IDP, or be manually created by an administrator.
-For this tutorial, the user will be manually created using Keycloak admin API for simplicity.
+For this tutorial, we will generate the user manually using Keycloak admin API for simplicity.

 The first step is to get an admin token from Keycloak using the username and password.
-This token allows the admin to perform operations on Keycloak such as creating a new user.
+This token allows the admin to perform operations on Keycloak, such as creating a new user.
 Running the provided command should return the admin access token.

 ```bash